Justyn-M/Justyn-M/README.md

 - 📖 A 2nd year undergraduate Information Technology student at Curtin University
 - 🎓 Expecting to finish my Information Technology degree by the end of 2024
-- 🤔 Planning to take a masters/postgraduate course in Artificial Intelligence after completing my undergraduate/degree studies
+- 🤔 Interested in Artificial Intelligence
 - 👀 Looking to join an internship related to my field of study

+## Units studied for Bachelor of Information Technology at Curtin which I have made github repositories for.

+COMP1005	Fundamentals of Programming
+COMP1000	Unix and C Programming
+ISAD1000	Introduction to Software Engineering
+COMP2002	Unix Systems Programming
+COMP2006	Operating Systems
+COMP1002	Data Structures and Algorithms

 ### Programming Languages
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Justyn-M&layout=compact&hide=jupyter%20notebook)](https://github.com/anuraghazra/github-readme-stats)